 For example, if you produce content that requires demonstration, tutorial, etc. YouTube could be the perfect platform for that.

-Though it’s very important to focus on one traffic source until success, especially when you’re just starting out.
+It’s very important you focus on one traffic source until success, especially when you’re just starting out.

 That said, if you ask for my advice, I’d recommend you diversify your traffic sources.